-These elements are exclusive to each person and its capacity and size to perform varies from one person to the other.
-With no doubt each person’s capacity is unique in its own way.
+These elements are exclusive to each person and its capacity and size to perform vary from one person to the other.
+With no doubt, each person’s capacity is unique in its own way.
 Since everybody has a unique vocal element, it is up to him to increase its capabilities and use it maximally.
-If the singing resonance elements are developed, strengthened and modulated, a person can be able to express fear, courage, doubt, grief, anger, pain, pleasure etc using his tonal and voice quality.
-There is no other man made instrument that is able to produce such a wide range of emotions.
+If the singing resonance elements are developed, strengthened and modulated, a person can be able to express fear, courage, doubt, grief, anger, pain, pleasure, etc using his tonal and voice quality.
+There is no other man-made instrument that is able to produce such a wide range of emotions.

 The tuning fork can be used to explain the power and quality of a singing resonance.
 When the tuning fork is vibrated, you can only see the vibration though you cannot be able to hear anything especially if you hold it in the air.
 But if the tuning fork is placed on the table, a plate, a violin’s bridge or glass, it will produce tones that can be heard from a longer distance.

 In the same way, you cannot hear the vocal cords on its own without the assistance of other elements.
 Vocal organs vibrate combining with vibrations in the head and nasal cavities, which makes up the resonance chambers.
 This is where the sound is developed and can be heard in its thrown distance and in tonal quality and the color it is formed.
 However, this will depend on each person.